regg001/Analysis-of-S-P-500-and-Commodity-Prices/README.md

 ---

 ##  Repository Contents
-Analysis of S&P 500 and Commodity Prices.rmd – R Markdown notebook containing the  full exploratory analysis Analysis of S&P 500 and Commodity Prices.HTML - R Markdown Containing all the important analysis in a neat format.
+-Analysis of S&P 500 and Commodity Prices.rmd – R Markdown notebook containing the  full exploratory analysis -Analysis of S&P 500 and Commodity Prices.HTML - R Markdown Containing all the important analysis in a neat format.
-Analysis of S&P 500 and Commodity Prices.pdf - Same as the HTML file just in a PDF
+-Analysis of S&P 500 and Commodity Prices.pdf - Same as the HTML file just in a PDF
-Final_DAT_301_Finance.ipynb: Juptyer Notebook contain the full project, contains the everything from the R project plus the second iteration with new commodities and tech companies along with random forest algorithm.
+-Final_DAT_301_Finance.ipynb: Juptyer Notebook contain the full project, contains the everything from the R project plus the second iteration with new commodities and tech companies along with random forest algorithm.
-Final_DAT_301_Finance.pdf: Contains everything from the Juptyer notebook, just in a easy to read format.
+-Final_DAT_301_Finance.pdf: Contains everything from the Juptyer notebook, just in a easy to read format.

 ---